 Skirting the Saint Lawrence River, this 2.5 kilometer (1.55 mile) stretch is one of the most picturesque recreational spaces in the city.
 Besides refreshing views of the meandering river, the beautifully laid-out promenade offers numerous delightful experiences from lush woodlands for nature lovers to play areas for the sports enthusiasts.
 Worth a special mention is the Station des Quais, a series of gardens showcasing artistic interpretations of the great river.
 Opened in 2008, the promenade has garnered wide acclaim and numerous awards for its design, and has become one of the most popular public spaces in the city.

-This lush patch of green is a refreshing escape in the urban locales of Charlesbourg.
-Named after the large number of mills that once populated the industrial area, the nearly 9 hectare (22.24 acre) park is impeccably laid out with beautiful landscaping and natural features.
-The Riviere du Berger flowing through the park, and the numerous flower and rock gardens add to its beauty.
+This lush patch of green serves as a refreshing retreat in the urban locale of Charlesbourg.
+Named after the large number of mills that once populated the industrial area, the nearly 9-hectare (22.24-acre) park is impeccably laid out with beautiful landscaping and natural features.
+The Riviere du Berger flowing through the park, and the numerous flower and rock gardens, add to its beauty.
 Ideal for leisurely strolls and picnics, the park is a popular recreation space for locals.

 Parc de la Chute-Montmorency offers a multitude of activities for the entire family.
 In the summer, walk across one of two suspension bridges or through miles of parkland trails before enjoying a gourmet meal at the Manoir Montmorency.
 Winter can be just as relaxing, though daredevils can take an ice climbing course on the frozen waterfall wall of ice and snow.
 The park is located just east of Quebec City along Avenue Royale.
 Admission to the park is free but parking is charged.